astroo22/StillyTowerDef/README.md

 * The ability for users to create structures: Walls, towers, !traps.
 * !The ability to upgrade structures.
 * Leaderboard that updates scores from anybody who plays.
-* Account based system that will allow you to pull your current game to more devices.
+* Account based system that will allow you to pull your current game to a different device.
 * At least 3 types of enemies to start.
 (Tank (slow but hits hard and high health), Zombie (medium stats all around), "Name debated atm"(Fast speed, low health)
 * Game will have a basic menue.